 Pancho Has Had an Eventful Life: Health Events and More

-When Pancho was 10 years old, one of my neighbor's boys gave him a whole 5-pound bag of carrots.
+When Pancho was 10 years old, one of my neighbor's boys gave him a whole five-pound bag of carrots.
 Pancho went into colic the next day!
 When I found out what had happened, I called the vet immediately.
-We gave Pancho 2 gallons of mineral oil, but nothing happened.
+We gave Pancho two gallons of mineral oil, but nothing happened.

-When I arrived with Pancho, they immediately began working with him.
+When we arrived, they immediately got to work.
 I asked how much it would cost and they told me not to worry about anything that Pancho is important and nothing else.

 They kept Pancho overnight and I went home.
 The next morning they called and told me that Pancho was ready to come home.
 I went and picked him up, but while I was there the vet told me to come and see what had happened.

-The carrots were in a large ball lying in the floor.
-The vet said that was the impaction, but they had checked Pancho out and he was completely alright.
+The carrots were in a large ball lying on the floor.
+The vet said that was the impaction, but they had checked Pancho out and he was completely all right.
 He had no tears to his intestines or anything!

 There’s Nothing Better Than an Old Friend and a Smart Horse

 Pancho is now about 33 years old and still very attentive to detail and will respond at the call of his name.
-Even though I'm now 68 years old, I still trim and shoe my own horses when they need it and Pancho is due a trim so here I go.
+Even though I'm now 68 years old, I still trim and shoe my own horses when they need it.
+Pancho is due a trim, so here I go.